pyjarrett/programming-with-ada/docs/_sources/999-about.rst.txt

 This intends to provide a high-level overview of Ada for programmers.
 It is not a tutorial.

-I am a Windows/Linux developer who primarily works in C++, but has worked in many other languages in descending level of familiarity: Python, C, Objective-C, Ruby, Rust, Haskell, Clojure, Perl, some Javascript, and PHP.

-I started reading about Ada because a developer I worked with several years ago had mentioned it, and I couldn't find a single person who had worked in it.
-I've now been learning and writing Ada 2012 for a couple of months now.

 I have endeavoured to achieve terseness, clarity and technical accuracy for those who want a quick overview of the language.
 Feel free to submit corrections or changes to aid in clarity.